 Get your ads to show on the first page

-These estimates can help you make better bidding decisions.
-On average, ads that appear on the first page or above the search results tend to get substantially more clicks than ads that appear on other search results pages, or alongside the search results.
+On average, ads that appear on the first page or above the search results get substantially more clicks than ads that appear on other search results pages, or alongside the search results.
 To help you get your ads to show in these valuable positions, AdWords provides cost-per-click (CPC) bid estimates you can use when setting your bids.

 If your first page bid estimate is very high, it may mean that your keyword's Quality Score is poor.
 You can click the help bubble next to your keyword to find details about the keyword's Quality Score (note that you can modify your columns to always show Quality Score).

-If you’re running a campaign that is only serving on a single device, the bid estimate will reflect the bid required to generally reach the first page of search results on that device.
-Otherwise, the estimate will reflect the bid generally required across all devices.
+For example, if you’re running a campaign that only serves on mobile devices, the first page bid estimate will reflect the bid required to reach the first page of search results on mobile devices.

 What to do if your ad still doesn’t appear

-In some cases, your ad might not appear on the first page of search results, even if you meet the first page bid estimate.
-Keep in mind that this estimate is a guideline, based on your keyword's Quality Score and recent advertiser competition, and it applies to search queries exactly matching your keyword.
-It isn’t a guarantee for where your ad will appear.
+In some cases, your ad might not appear in your preferred placement in the search results, even if you meet the relevant bid estimate for that placement.
+Keep in mind that these estimates are guidelines based on your keyword's Quality Score and recent advertiser competition, and they apply to search queries exactly matching your keyword.
+Meeting these bid estimates isn’t a guarantee of where your ad will appear.

 Below are a few common reasons your ad might not show on the first page, even when you meet this bid estimate:

-- Other advertiser activity: There could be new competition on your keywords.
+- Advertiser competition: There could be new competition on your keywords.

-- Search customer activity: The searches customers are performing might not match up exactly with your keywords.
+- Keyword match: The searches customers are performing might not match up exactly with your keywords.

-- Budget changes: If you’ve changed your budget recently and it’s been spent, your ad might not run.
+- Budget changes: If a recently changed budget has been fully depleted, your ad might not run.